Why do I need an enhanced DBS disclosure?

 Offer holders for regulated courses are required to apply for (or show evidence that they have) a suitable DBS disclosure certificate for the period while studying at the University.
 You may be given this requirement as a condition of your offer or you may be asked to complete the check at some point during the course.

 This page is to provide offer holders with details how to complete their DBS (Disclosure and Barring Service).

 Already holding an enhanced DBS certificate?

 If you already have a DBS certificate it may already be valid for your entry to the course.
 It must be an enhanced check for the correct workforce type.
 You will need to be registered on the DBS update service so that we can check for changes since your certificate was issued.
 If the update service indicates there have been changes, then you will have to apply for a new DBS certificate using the procedure below.

-Please see the Applicant Disclosure of Criminal Convictions Policy for full details of what is an acceptable DBS certificate.
+Please see the criminal convictions section of our General Student Regulations for full details of what is an acceptable DBS certificate.

 Applying for a new DBS certificate